Flat Interest Rate Vs Reducing Rate

 Introduction to flat rate and reducing interest rate

-Lenders calculate loan interest using two main methods: flat interest and reducing interest.
-Understanding this difference is important, as flat interest vs reducing interest directly affects the total interest you pay over the loan tenure.
+When taking a loan, lenders calculate interest using two main methods: flat interest rate and reducing interest rate.
+Understanding flat vs reducing interest rate is essential, as the method you choose affects the total interest you will pay over the loan tenure

 ✅ Check your pre-approved loan offer with phone number and OTP → Apply online in 5 minutes → Receive funds within 24 hours*.